The Department of Natural Sciences Faculty

 Dr. Bengston is a behavioral ecologist and evolutionary biologist, generally interested in how repeatable behavioral variation between individuals, colonies, populations and species affect evolutionary processes.
 She is particularly interested in the evolution of new life-history strategies and ecological speciation.
 Prior to joining the faculty at Baruch, she was a Huxley Faculty Fellow (2017-2018) at Rice University in Houston, TX and a NSF Postdoctoral Fellow (2015-2017) in the lab of Christian Rabeling at the University of Rochester (now at Arizona State University).
 She received her PhD in Ecology & Evolutionary Biology and Entomology from the University of Arizona (2010-2015) under the guidance of Anna Dornhaus.
 She earned her BcS in EEB from the University of Tennessee where she was also a member of Susan Riechert’s lab.

-A native of South Carolina, Stephen completed his undergraduate degree in biological sciences at Clemson University before continuing on to degrees in statistics (MA) and the ecology, evolution, and marine biology program (MA, PhD) at the University of California, Santa Barbara.
+A native of South Carolina, Stephen completed his undergraduate degree in Biological Sciences at Clemson University before continuing on to degrees in Statistics (MA) and Ecology, Evolution, and Marine Biology (MA, PhD) at the University of California, Santa Barbara.
 After completing postdoctoral positions at the UCSB Marine Science Institute and the Florida State University Coastal and Marine Laboratory, he joined Baruch College and the CUNY Graduate Faculty in Biology (Ecology, Evolutionary Biology, and Behavior subprogram) as an assistant professor in 2014.

-Dr. Gosnell’s work focuses on understanding the mechanisms that drive patterns in diversity (including impacts of human activities), how diversity impacts ecosystem functioning and ecosystem services, and how ecology can inform, motivate, and learn from management actions.
+Stephen’s work focuses on understanding the mechanisms that drive patterns in diversity (including impacts of human activities), how diversity impacts ecosystem functioning and ecosystem services, and how ecology can inform, motivate, and learn from management actions.
 In order to consider these issues across multiple scales, his lab employs and connects field, lab, and quantitative techniques in various communities.
-Most of the lab’s field projects focus on understanding, restoring, and conserving coastal marine communities (e.g., oyster reefs, salt marshes, seagrass meadows), while lab and computational work explore topics including oil spill effects, diversity in hyperdiverse systems such as kelp forests and rain forests, and the practice of species reintroductions.
+Most of the lab’s field projects focus on understanding, restoring, and conserving coastal and aquatic communities in the Hudson River watershed (e.g., oyster reefs, salt marshes, tidal marshes, rivers), while computational work explore diversity patterns and impacts using big-data (focal areas include kelp and rain forests) and model development.
 He is also interested in communicating research findings to stakeholders and finding ways to connect education and research.

 David Gruber is Presidential Professor of Biology and Environmental Sciences at Baruch College, City University of New York and serves on the faculty of the Ph.D.
 Program in Biology at the CUNY Graduate Center and the CUNY Macaulay Honors College.
 He is also an Explorer for National Geographic, a Research Associate in Invertebrate Zoology at the American Museum of Natural History and an Adjunct Faculty member at the John B. Pierce Laboratory of the Yale School of Medicine.